 During the semester, the Dean's Office solicits periodic reports from all faculty regarding students who may be struggling.
-Instead of filing an official mid-semester report, faculty are asked to contact the student and cc the dean regarding their concerns and to suggest resources the student should make use of.
 These include but are not limited to:

-- Your office hours (along with instructions about how to set up a time to meet if office hours conflict with a student's class or work schedule). - TA and review sessions - Writing Center: Working in Canaday, peer writing tutors provide individual writing tutorials for every stage of the writing process and for all majors. - Quantitative Center Working in Canwyll House (behind the Campus Center), peer Q mentors facilitate problem-solving sessions with small groups of students. - Director of Academic Support In addition to work as an advising dean, Rachel Heiser works with all students in identifying and implementing techniques for more effective learning, studying, test-taking and note-taking.
+- Your office hours (along with instructions about how to set up a time to meet if office hours conflict with a student's class or work schedule). - TA and review sessions - Writing Center: Working in Canaday, peer writing tutors provide individual writing tutorials for every stage of the writing process and for all majors. - Quantitative Center Working in Canwyll House (behind the Campus Center), peer Q mentors facilitate problem-solving sessions with small groups of students. - Academic Support Academic coaches work with students in identifying and implementing techniques for more effective learning, studying, test-taking and note-taking.
 The Director also helps students explore effective techniques for time and stress management so that they feel confident and motivated in their academic work.
-The Director also makes referrals to other appropriate resources on and off campus. - Peer Mentoring Program Residentially-based peer mentors are strong students who have been trained to help others improve their study skills and manage their time. - Peer Tutors: Nominated by faculty, peer tutors provide subject-specific help for students enrolled in elementary and intermediate language courses and introductory science, math, economics, and computer science courses. - Access Services: In the first weeks of the semester, you may have students present you with Verification Forms from Deborah Alder, Access Services Director, letting you know what accommodations they are entitled to under federal law.
+Coaches also make referrals to other appropriate resources on and off campus. - Peer Mentoring Program Residentially-based peer mentors are strong students who have been trained to help others improve their study skills and manage their time. - Peer Tutors: Nominated by faculty, peer tutors provide subject-specific help for students enrolled in elementary and intermediate language courses and introductory science, math, economics, and computer science courses. - Access Services: In the first weeks of the semester, you may have students present you with Verification Forms from Deborah Alder, Access Services Director, letting you know what accommodations they are entitled to under federal law.
 There may be other students who also qualify for accommodations.
 If a student speaks to you about having such a disability-or if, based, on performance and/or a description of difficulty, you believe they may qualify as having a disability-please refer the student to Deb Alder (610-526-7351 or dalder@brynmawr.edu) and contact Deb yourself to get the process started.
 See below for more information.